Credit Restoration Guide

 Yes.
 Paying the full dues and getting an NDC is the ultimate defense.
 The bank is legally required to withdraw any civil or recovery cases once the debt is 'Closed'.

-20. Will SettleLoans help me with the CIBIL dispute after payment?
+20. Can SettleLoans help me with the CIBIL dispute after payment?

 Yes.
 Our service includes the end-to-end process, from bank negotiation to ensuring the credit bureaus actually reflect the 'Closed' status in their next update.